c64766/c64766/README.md

 👋 Hi, I’m Charlie Milius and I joined Textron full-time in 2015 as an IT Systems Developer - Assoc at Textron Aviation.
 In my past I have interned at Bell Helicopter and Textron Aviation.
-I enjoy working to solve problems to further streamline and simplify business processes with solutions that can be easily maintained and expaned.
+I enjoy working to solve problems to further streamline and simplify business processes with solutions that can be easily maintained and expanded.
 Find me on [LinkedIn](https://www.linkedin.com/in/charliemilius)​

 👀 I’m interested in ...
 C# | IoT | Git | Azure | Leadership | Android | Xamarin | Scrum | Agile | SQL | JavaScript